MichaelDipilato/MATLAB-audio-classifier/README.md

 - Vacuum cleaner
 - Airplane

-The reason behind this choise is that I thought these were classes of sounds that could easily be confused with each other.
+The reason behind this choice is that I thought these were classes of sounds that could easily be confused with each other.
 Files are divided by the script: 70% for training the model, 30% for testing.

 ## Project structure
 - ```Project.m``` is the main file